 Abuse is abuse and should never be tolerated or passed off as "banter" or "part of growing up".
-Different gender issues can be prevalent when dealing with peer-on-peer abuse.
+Different gender issues can be prevalent when dealing with child on child abuse.
 This could for example include girls being sexually touched/assaulted or boys being subject to initiation-type violence.

 Joseph Leckie Academy believes that all children have a right to attend school and learn in a safe environment.
 Children should be free from harm by adults in the Academy and other students.
-We recognise that some students will sometimes negatively affect the learning and wellbeing of others and their behaviour will be dealt with under our Positive Behaviour Policy.
+We recognise that some students will sometimes negatively affect the learning and wellbeing of others and their behaviour will be dealt with under our Behaviour and Relationships Policy, Anti-Bullying Policy and Online Safety Policy.